ProteoWiki/ProteoWiki/mediawiki/extensions/ProteoWiki/README.md

 * System for generating new properties, templates and forms on CSV modification via Jobs
 * Interfaces for experiments and users

+## Future
+* Export logic in CSV
+* Way to export and import experiment data